Vanyaeremin/Vanyaeremin/README.md

 # Data Science/Data Analysis specialist

 Currently, I am pursuing higher education at MISIS University and have completed courses from Yandex.Practicum: Data Science specialist.
+I work for Sber as a data analyst

 **Contact me:**